wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 bound between two exceptions, since with b bits the next exception must be within 2^b slots.
 If not possible, the compressor will insert a non-canonical exception regardless of whether the value is an exception as a "relay".

+The paper then discusses how input values are compressed.
+As discussed earlier, input values are compressed in the unit of chunks.
+Each chunk has one base value or dictionary.
+For delta-based compression, the algorithm first sets a goal of compressing most values to b bits, supporting a maximum value range of (2^b).